The People behind the Project

 Laura Turner, Director

-Laura is a filmmaker who shoots, edits, and has a passion for the natural world.
-She started the Wildlife Garden Project in 2010 with the hope of getting as many people as possible to help the wildlife in their gardens through wildlife friendly gardening.
+Laura started the Wildlife Garden Project in 2010 with the hope of getting as many people as possible to help the wildlife in their gardens through wildlife friendly gardening.

-As well as making our video tutorials, she spends her time working on our projects and campaigns, and managing our websites and social media pages.
+She is a filmmaker who shoots, edits, and has a passion for the natural world.
+As well as making our video tutorials, she spends her time getting the wildlife gardening word out by working on our projects and campaigns, and managing our websites and social media pages.

 She has worked on conservation documentaries in Australia, big cat safaris in Kenya and most recently she edited a feature length film, Britain’s Hidden Fishes by Jack Perks.
 Back home in Nottingham, she also runs her own video production company, Laura Turner Film, making videos for charities and businesses as well as educational videos for kids.